COVID-19 & The Effect on Unemployment

 Since March, $15 billion has been distributed to the unemployed.
 Approximately 2.4 million Michigan residents have filed for unemployment benefits.
 The numbers are staggering, and time is ticking for relief.

-The unemployment benefit increase in Michigan is scheduled to end July 25.
+The unemployment benefits increase in Michigan is scheduled to end on July 25.
 The following offers a brief glimpse of what will likely happen in the upcoming weeks in Michigan:

 Michigan Unemployment Benefit Increase Concluding

 Once the $600 benefit increase ends, claimants who have filed for unemployment benefits will receive money from the state government only.
 The maximum payout in Michigan is $362 per week.
 The $600 increase in benefits comes from the CARES Act, approved on the federal level in March 2020.
 The U.S. Congress is currently negotiating an extension for the increase.

 As virus reports fluctuate, businesses are left in limbo wondering what may happen tomorrow.
 Workers who are currently laid off or that have recently returned to work are still dealing with real uncertainty.
 Those currently employed but looking for advancement are often stuck since employers are being conservative with projections.

 A fair number of positions are still being furloughed.
 Some may never return.
 Businesses with personal contact (i.e., restaurants, salons, etc.) are being shut down in other states with spikes.
 Thus, benefits from the stimulus package are much more helpful for these businesses deemed by the government as “non-essential”.